The City of Lougheed

 The City of Lougheed is the second-largest shopping centre in Burnaby, British Columbia, Canada, with 615000 sqft and over 160 shops and services.
-It is located in the northeast corner of Burnaby near the Coquitlam border.
+It opened in 1969 and is located in the northeast corner of Burnaby near the Coquitlam border.
 The centre is located adjacent to Lougheed Town Centre station, an interchange station that connects the Expo Line and Millennium Line of Metro Vancouver's SkyTrain rapid transit system.